nolan-at-pieces/pieces-sidebar-docs/public/content/meet-pieces/windows-installation-guide.md

     1. Use the same Windows Terminal, Command Prompt, or PowerShell window as before—or launch a new window.

-    2. Then, type `winget install “Pieces for Developers”` and press `enter`.
+    2. Then, type `winget install "Pieces for Developers"` and press `enter`.

     You will be promoted to agree or disagree to the terms of use a second time, so enter `Y` to proceed with the installation.
   </Card>